Tuurlijk/TYPO3.Homestead/README.md

 If you don't do this, you may want to add your public ssh key to the authorized_keys file of the vagrant user.
 Read the section SSH Access.

-## MailCatcher
+## MailHog

-[MailCatcher](http://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
+[MailHog](https://github.com/mailhog/MailHog) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
 This makes it easy to test forms without actually sending mail to the 'real' mail address.
 Set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out [http://mail.local.typo3.org](http://mail.local.typo3.org) to see the mail that's arrived so far.

-Mailcatcher has been set up for TYPO3 CMS.
+MailHog has been set up for TYPO3 CMS.
 For Neos, you may be interested in the [https://github.com/langeland/Langeland.SwiftBox](Langeland.SwiftBox) package.
 It is a package that can override the swiftmailer setting to send to that instead and you can browse all the emails with the included flow application.

 ## Features